Brown Environmental Leadership Lab (BELL): Rhode Island

 Lost and Found

-The lost and found is located at the Department of Public Safety 401-863-1663.
-Items of value left behind in residence halls, such as jewelry, money and laptop computers will be turned in and students should call the DPS office to retrieve lost items.
+The lost and found is located at the Department of Public Safety (DPS) 401-863-1663.
+Items of value found in residence halls, such as jewelry, money and laptop computers will be turned in and students should call the DPS office to retrieve lost items.

 You are responsible for abiding by all pre-college policies and guidelines while participating in the program.
 These include policies listed on the policy page as well as any policies shared with you by Student Life staff and instructors.
 Please also review the financial policies, including payment and refund information.

-We strongly encourage parents/guardians and families to come to our closing day program on Brown University’s campus.
-This will be an opportunity for you to see the program housing, hear Action Plan presentations from the students and meet the staff.
-You are welcome to arrive between 10 a.m. and 10:30 a.m. on Departure Day.
-Detailed information about Departure Day will be provided via email to all parent/guardians on our email list (i.e., the parent/guardian contact information from each student application).
+We strongly encourage parent(s)/guardian(s) and families to come to our closing day program on Brown University’s campus.
+This will be an opportunity for them to see the program housing, hear Action Plan presentations from the students and meet the staff.
+Parent(s)/guardian(s) are welcome to arrive at Machado House (87 Prospect St) between 10 a.m. and 10:30 a.m. on Departure Day.
+Detailed information about Departure Day will be provided via email to all parent(s)/guardian(s) on our email list (i.e., the one parent(s)/guardian(s) contact information from each student application).

 11 a.m.
 Action Plan presentations